amilamen/amilamen/README.md

 I forget 🤔 I'm firstly 🤓🤓**Electronics and Embedded Systems Engineer**🤓🤓 with focus on *IOT*.

-You can follow me on [Twitter](https://twitter.com/ezchilamen) for fun discussions...
+You can follow me on [Twitter](https://twitter.com/ezchilamen) for fun discussions.

 Happy to read your resume also on your profile.